spearwolf/picimo.old/README.md

 it is written in pure ES5 javascript (no transpilers are used).

-it is, however, under active development and building an awesome sprite engine together with an incredible easy api is difficult to get correct. if you are comfortable with bleeding-edge software please try picimo and share your feedback with me.
+it is, however, under active development and building an awesome sprite engine together with an incredible easy-and-fun-to-use api is difficult to get correct. if you are comfortable with bleeding-edge software please try picimo and share your feedback with me.

-have fun!

-😉
+*have fun!* 😉